Mount Fuji, Japan

 Climbing Season

-From the beginning of July to the beginning of September when the temperatures are a bit milder and the paths are accessible is the main climbing season.
-The mountain is icy and deadly to climb at other times.
+The primary climbing season runs from the beginning of July to the start of September, when temperatures are milder and paths are accessible.
+At other times, the mountain is icy and deadly to climb.

 Popular Trails

-There are four main trails to the top of the mountain.
-These are the trails: Yoshida, Subashiri, Gotemba, and Fujinomiya.
-The Yoshida Trail, a choice made usually by many visitors, is the one that starts from the fifth station, which is best equipped with facilities such as shops, restaurants, and accommodations.
+There are four main trails to the top of the mountain: Yoshida, Subashiri, Gotemba, and Fujinomiya.
+The Yoshida Trail, often chosen by many visitors, begins at the fifth station, which is well-equipped with shops, restaurants, and accommodations.

 Sunrise from the Summit (Goraiko)